Load Planning: How Load Planers Can Use Route Optimization to Reduce Transportation Costs

 “This software will cut down on labor hours considerably.
 We’d had issues with our client sending the list of stops late at night, requiring planners to accumulate overtime as manual routing took up to 4 hours”. – Luis Flores, Bee Imagine

-#3.
-Save on shipping and delivery costs
+3. Lower shipping and delivery costs

 Fewer vehicles and drivers on the road for a shorter amount of time mean significant cost-savings per load and higher profit margins.